-2.5.
-Unrestricted Open Market Purchase Authority
+2.5 Unrestricted Open Market Purchase Authority (Statute 81-161.03)

-Unrestricted Open Market Purchase Authority is granted on an annual basis by DAS to agencies who have requested the authority.
-The authority is for purchases under \$25,000, unless specific authority has been granted at a higher dollar amount for a specific purchase.
+Unrestricted Open Market Purchase Authority is granted for goods on an annual basis by DAS to agencies who have requested the authority.
+The authority is for purchases under \$25,000, unless specific authority has been granted at a higher dollar amount for a specific purchase or class of purchases.